leafOfTree/vim-vue-plugin/README.md

 ## Context based behavior

-As there are more than one language in `.vue` file, different behavior like mapping or completion may be expected under different tag.
+As there are more than one language in `.vue` file, the different behavior like mapping or completion may be expected under the different tag.

 This plugin provides a Function to get the tag the cursor is in.